 Entrance: You will need to go to the reception at the hotel to pay the admission fee.
 Admission is 17 nis, and students and seniors 12 nis.
 Children under 12 years are free.
 At the hotel desk they will direct you how to enter the site from the hotel.
 The site is open from 8.00 am to 6.00 pm.

 The synagogue uncovered here is the oldest synagogue found around Lake Kinneret, and is one of only a few synagogues found in Israel dated to before the destruction of the Second Temple.
 It represents, therefore, the very beginnings of the synagogue as a feature of Judaism.
-At this period, it may have functioned more as a community center for public meetings and a learning center for Torah readings than as a house of prayer.
+During this particular period, it may have functioned more as a community center for public meetings and a learning center for Torah readings than as a house of prayer.

 There is a stone block within the synagogue with the design of a menorah on its sides (the Magdala Stone).
 This is the earliest menorah design seen outside of Jerusalem.
 The block is tall enough for a scroll of the law to be read from it from while seated.